abrick1509/CppND-capstone-project/README.md

 ## File/Class Structure

 The file structure of the original repo has been mainly contained.
 Adaptions to the ```snake.h/snake.cpp```, ```controller.h/controller.cpp```, ```game.h/game.cpp``` and ```renderer.h/renderer.cpp``` have been made in order to support multiple players.
 In addition free functions in ```prompt.h/prompt.cpp``` have been provided in order to handle user interaction.
+Also ```logger.h``` provides a basic file logger, that shields the end user from internal file handling/opening/closing.

 ## Expected Behavior/Output
 When starting the game, the player(s) are asked to the number of players.
 This is currently limited to 2 players, but could easily be extended.
 When cancelling, the game will quit without any errors or exceptions.
 Once the number of players is chosen, player(s) will be able to play the snake game.
 First player controls by arrow keys, second player controls by W/A/S/D. Every time a food object is eaten by one of the snakes, the game's speed is increased and an obstacle is placed.
 Hitting another snake or an obstacle will end the game.
 Finally, a prompt is shown indicating the winner of the game.
 The console prints additional input about the general game score for all players.
+Also a uniquely named log file (e.g. 1591707284_log.txt) logs additional game internal information to a file (e.g. movements, newly placed food/obstacles, etc.).

 ## Rubic Points Addressed